BYO-UPM/HUPA_database/data/HUPA_db/README.md

 * For each group there are two signal versions:

-  * 50 kHz mono
+  * 50 kHz mono  (new systematic filenames)
-  * 44.1 kHz mono
+  * 25 kHz mono  (original filenames preserved for compatibility with earlier distributions)

-* File names encode:
+* File names in the 50 kHz version encode:

   * row identifier (RRR),
   * pathology code (PATIENTCODE, 0 for healthy speakers),